RSapsford89/a-walk-in-the-park/README.md

  ![alt text](image-9.png)![alt text](image-6.png)![alt text](image-7.png)![alt text](image-8.png)
  #### Modal form
- The modal opens on clicking the signup button.
+ The modal opens upon clicking the signup button.
 It shows a form for the user to complete and requires the following: First and Last name as text.
 Email address with format checking ( @ symbol in an email).
 Submit button which only works when all information is valid.
  ### Gallery
  This page contains a masonry styled image gallery.
 On mouse hover, some image text is overlayed.
 ### Design